jerssonM/holafly-test/README.md

 The project features an initial login page where we can access the system using specific user credentials:

-> Jersson | email: jersson@test.com - password: holafly-test-jersson
+> Jersson | email: jersson@test.com - password: **holafly**-test-jersson

 > Carlos | email: carlos@test.com - password: holafly-test-carlos

 Following the successful login, we are directed to the homepage where we can view, through card interfaces, the various plans that the user has subscribed to.

+The project and the Postgres database are hosted through Vercel.

 ## Building with: